nhscc/problem-statements/2023/inbdpa/inbdpa-part-1.md

   Experience, Education, etc)
 - They can change their public profile URL

+Authenticated users can also add and remove other users as [connections](#requirement-9) from this view.
+There is currently no permission system requirement, so any user can connect to or disconnect from any other user at any time.

 ### Profile URLs

 Each authenticated user has a unique URL that leads directly to their public